alicescfernandes/random-who/README.md

 ### New Features

+#### New Episodes
+And ... here we go again!
+When a new season begins, so does begin the updates.
+The generator will be updated weekly, with new episodes, and if available, new music, new graphics and quotes!
+Make sure to comeback every week to see what episodes were added.

 #### Jodie Withaker is HERE!
 Unless you have been living under a rock, the new doctor is now a women (and Chibnall has taken over the show).
 This means new logo, new artwork and also new music and a NEW DOCTOR!.
 So the generator as also updated it's looks, to make it look more 13th.